 What Determines DJ and Professional DJ prices?

-Maybe you have never booked a DJ before and the thought scares you but it needn’t be scary!
+So maybe you have never booked a DJ before and the thought scares you but it needn’t be scary!

 We want you to make the right choice for YOU, Even if that isn’t us.

-How do you compare?
 Product or Service?

 What determines the price?

 We’ll try and keep the factors brief as possible but some do require a little elaboration.

 e.g Weddings, Birthdays, Anniversaries.

 This provides the DJ with an indication to the TYPE of work involved.

 – A Child party with games will require an active DJ to vocally interact, run around and entertain the children.